Worsley Hotel fire: Fire

 In the early hours of Friday 13 December 1974, (as it turned out) two fires were deliberately lit in the hotel.
-Several occupants were aroused by the smell of smoke, and on discovering fire raised the alarm as best they could, before leaving the building.
+Several occupants were roused by the smell of smoke, and on discovering fire raised the alarm as best they could, before leaving the building.
 One resident tried to extinguish one of these fires while it was still small, but he did not know how to operate the fire extinguisher which he found.

-The first of several 999 calls were made to the London Fire Brigade at 03:32 and received by the local fire station, A21, Paddington, who were ordered to the scene along with neighbouring A22, Manchester Square and G26 Belsize, bringing the first attendance of four pumping appliances (two were pumps - P, two were pump escapes - PE, carrying the heavy but stable 50 foot (15m) wheeled escape ladders), a 100 ft (30m) turntable ladder - TL (aerial ladder) and an emergency tender - ET (for the breathing apparatus (BA) sets carried; BA wearing was then still a specialist skill).
+The first of several 999 calls were made to the London Fire Brigade at 03:32 and received by the local fire station, A21, Paddington, who were ordered to the scene along with neighbouring A22, Manchester Square and G26 Belsize, bringing the first attendance of four pumping appliances (two were pumps – P, two were pump escapes – PE, carrying the heavy but stable 50 foot (15m) wheeled escape ladders), a 100 ft (30m) turntable ladder – TL (aerial ladder) and an emergency tender – ET (for the breathing apparatus (BA) sets carried; BA wearing was then still a specialist skill).

 On arrival, a chaotic scene greeted the senior officer, a serious fire in progress and numerous persons needing rescue.
 A priority message was made to control and a "Make pumps 8" message was sent (requesting a further four pumping appliances in addition to the original four) within minutes of first arriving, whilst rescues (the priority) were being made from both the front and rear of the building.
 Access was impeded by parked cars.
 Further reinforcements were requested, first to 15 pumps, and then 20, and finally 30 with a further two turntable ladders requested.

 During the next hour, the building structure began to deteriorate as floors and roof structures became affected by fire.
 This was particularly apparent in house numbers 13, 15, and 17, the worst affected.
 Many of the internal stairways were stone and when heated by the fire and then suddenly cooled by water collapsed making internal movement through the building awkward and potentially hazardous.